 - This term could be translated using its meaning, "the Anointed One" or "God's Anointed Savior." - Many languages use a transliterated word that looks or sounds like "Christ" or "Messiah."
 (See: How to Translate Unknowns) - The transliterated word could be followed by the definition of the term as in, "Christ, the Anointed One." - Be consistent in how this is translated throughout the Bible so that it is clear that the same term is being referred to. - Make sure the translations of "Messiah" and "Christ" work well in contexts where both terms occur in the same verse (such as John 1:41).

-(See: How to Translate Names)
+(See also: How to Translate Names)

-(See also: Son of God, the Son, Son, David, Jesus, Jesus Christ, Christ Jesus, anoint, anointed)
+(See also: Son of God, David, Jesus, anoint)